waizui/waizui.github.io/posts/trace_gaussian/trace_gaussian.md

 ## Result

 After accumulating color in all ray directions, a ray traced 3D Gaussian-Splatting image can be formed as below(I changed the orientation of image).
+The image looks not good as rasterized 3DGS because I use AABB, which is a rough approximation of Gaussian and haven't optimize the Gaussians with ray tracer.

 ![result](./bicycle.png)